intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 specified for front-end to the runtimes and eventually to the backend.
 Currently, only `O0`/`O1`/`O2`/`O3` options are handled.

-**NOTE**: This is not a final version.
-The document is still in progress.

 ## Background

 When building an application with several source and object files, it is